SimpleVlad/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/resize-opencv.md

 ## Instructions
 <section id='instructions'>
-You should use <code>cv.resize()</code> to resize image, and use src, dst, dsize like arguments of function.
+You should use <code>cv.resize()</code> to resize image, and use src, dst, dsize as arguments of function.

 </section>